AffiliateBeginnersGuide.com

 Cookie is small text file now residing on visitor's computer.

-Affiliate network sets this for tracking purpose.
+Affiliate network set this for tracking purpose.
 It contains your

 affiliate number and merchant number, date, sometimes some other info.

 Now visitor is on merchant site.
-If he bought something or signup
+If he bought something or signed

 for some membership, he is forwarded to, let's call that "Thank you" page.

-There is small code inserted (small pic linked from affiliate network site)
+There is small code inserted (small image linked from affiliate network site)

 on that page.
-That code pulls that pic (tracking pixel) from network site.
+That code pulls that image (tracking pixel) from network site.

 Tracking software from network site, activated with that tracking pixel,